floriandiud/facebook-group-members-scraper/README.md

 # Facebook Group Members Scraper

-Script to scrape Facebook group members and export them in a CSV file.
+Script to scrape Facebook group members and export them into a CSV file.

 ## How to run the script